China's coffee demand is growing explosively.

 Thanks to the significant increase in export turnover and high prices, Vietnam's coffee market share in China has also changed positively.
 If in 2023, Vietnam's market share accounted for only 9.44%, by 2024, this figure had increased to 12.62%.
 This helped Vietnam surpass Ethiopia to become the third largest coffee supplier to the Chinese market, behind only Brazil and Colombia.

 This is an important step forward, showing the increasingly solid position of Vietnamese coffee in the international market.
-Maintaining this growth momentum will help the Vietnamese coffee industry increase export value and expand the market, instead of focusing only on traditional markets such as Europe or the US.
+Maintaining this growth momentum will help the Vietnamese coffee industry increase export value and expand the market, instead of just focusing on traditional markets such as Europe or the US.

 Improve product quality, especially deep-processed coffee lines to meet Chinese consumer tastes.